captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## JACK:
 Six, eight weeks ago.

+---

+## POIROT:
 And the note?

 ---

 ## JACK:
 Bella sent that to me after I broke things off with her.